rsp/node-static-http-servers/README.md

 This version uses the [`express.static`](https://expressjs.com/en/starter/static-files.html) built-in middleware of the [`express`](https://expressjs.com/) module.

-It has the most functionality and the least ammount of code.
+This example has the most functionality and the least amount of code.

 ### `express`